-Craft's capabilities in terms of localisation are second to none.
+Craft's capabilities in terms of localization are second to none.
 That's very important in a country with three official languages.
-Multilingual websites are complex beasts and, if they are not integrated in the core, localisation features can rapidly become problematic.
+Multilingual websites are complex beasts and, if they are not integrated in the core, localization features can rapidly become problematic.

-Craft is developed on Yii, a PHP framework with an impeccable reputation in terms of internationalisation and localisation.
+Craft is developed on Yii, a PHP framework with an impeccable reputation in terms of internationalization and localization.

 As of this writing, Craft's control panel is available in 18 different languages already.

 Craft doesn't make any assumption about your content.
 It allows you to create as many content types as your project needs.
 Each content types has custom fields, allowing you to build complex data structures.
 Craft also allows for easy management of the relationships between various content types.

 Coupled with the power of Twig as a templating language, the fact that entries, assets, users, categories and tags can all have custom data structures and can be related to one another makes Craft a tool that can help you wrangle any kind of website.

 Speaking of modular data structures, the Matrix field alone deserves a mention.
 That field allows users to mix and match various block types to easily create tailor made entries without compromising on code quality.

 Craft has a modern, flexible and well documented set of APIs allowing developers to write custom add-ons and to integrate Craft with other systems and tools if your project requires it.

 UX / UI